Vhaeraun - extensive info

 1d4+1 rounds.)
 While holding Nightshadow, he can create a magical

 bladebend effect once every 6 rounds.
-The bladebend causes the blade of
+The bladebend causes the blade

 any one edged weapon currently held within 70 feet of Vhaeraun to twist